fantasycalendar/FoundryVTT-Sequencer/docs/api/animation.md

 If no duration has been set, the target object will move towards the location at the default foundry speed.

-A second options parameter can set the ease of the rotation, the delay before it starts, and whether the object should be centered on the given location.
+A second options parameter can set the ease of the movement, the delay before it starts, and whether the object should be centered on the given location.

+**Note:** The `ease` parameter _not_ supported for tokens due to Foundry removing support for it.

 Default parameters: `{ ease: "linear", delay: 0, relativeToCenter: false }`